How to Explore Barcelona Like a Local: 14 Uncommon Places to Visit

 Sant Antoni Market

-Food enthusiasts who live in Barcelona recommend the Saint Antoni Market, a heaven for those eager to explore the culinary wonders of the city.
+Food enthusiasts who live in Barcelona recommend the Sant Antoni Market, a heaven for those eager to explore the culinary wonders of the city.
 Amidst the vibrant stalls showcasing a kaleidoscope of fresh produce, seafood, and local delicacies, you will find yourself immersed in the sights, sounds, and scents of local gastronomy.

 Address: Carrer del Comte d'Urgell, 1, 08011 Barcelona.